common-workflow-language/cwlprov/prov.md

 ## Account who launched cwltool

 If `cwltool --enable-user-provenance` was used, the local machine acccount (e.g. Windows or UNIX user name) who executed that command  can be tracked:

     agent(id:855c6823-bbe7-48a5-be37-b0f07f20c495, [foaf:accountName="stain", prov:type='foaf:OnlineAccount', prov:label="stain"])

-It is assumed that the account was under the control of the named person (in PROV terms "actedOnBehalfOf"):
+It is assumed that the account was under the control of the named person (in PROV terms `actedOnBehalfOf`):

 ```provn
     agent(id:433df002-2584-462a-80b0-cf90b97e6e07, [prov:label="Stian Soiland-Reyes",